Barry's Time Travel Review Score

 - Then The Protagonist enters the SUV and saves Kat.

 - After this, he gets caught by Sator’s men, and an inverted-Sator demands the location of the time-device and watches Kate being shot by an inverted bullet.

 - He then gets hit by a forward-moving-Sator for more questioning and watches him enter the turnstile.

 - Neil arrives with the cavalry.

 - The team takes wounded Kat through the turnstile.

 - The inverted-Protagonist gets into the silver car and locates the empty orange case and puts in a transmitting device.
 Once it reverses into inverted-Sator’s car, he hears the conversation and traces Sator’s location to the highway.

 - On the highway, he realises that he was the car that was between himself and inverted-Sator’s SUV.
-He sees the time-device leave his vehicle.
+Before he can get a handle on the situation, he sees the time-device leave his vehicle.

 - He sees inverted-Sator tossing the case over to The Protagonist.

 - Inverted-Protagonist’s car is struck by the SUV knocking him upsidedown.